 The College is also committed to providing access to work and further education programmes at entry levels 2 and 3 to develop useful life skills, including gardening, catering and hospitality, car maintenance and household DIY.
-The College has introduced T Level programmes in Early Years Educator and Building Engineering Services - Electrotechnology.
+The College has introduced new T Level programmes in Business and Administration, Animal Care and Management and Agriculture, joining T Levels in Early Years Educator and Building Engineering Services - Electrotechnology.